Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Introduction

 This paper is structured as follows: \Cref{section:prelminiaries} introduces the required notions on triangulated surfaces and differential geometry of the sphere~$\Sphere$ and the probability simplex~$\Simplex$.
-In \cref{section:two-total-variation-regularizers}, we define the regularizers and discuss their differences. \Cref{section:numerical-algorithms} presents algorithms to solve the problems numerically. \Cref{section:numerical-examples} presents numerical results that allow A-TV to be compared to L-TV.
+In \cref{section:two-total-variation-regularizers}, we define the A-TV and L-TV models and discuss their differences. \Cref{section:numerical-algorithms} presents algorithms to solve each problem numerically.
+This specifically includes a new manifold Newton scheme for one of the subproblems of the L-TV model that is related to the Riemannian center of mass. \Cref{section:numerical-examples} presents numerical results that allow A-TV to be compared to L-TV.